 Have you been arrested for driving while intoxicated (DWI) in Houston or anywhere else in Harris County or surrounding counties?
-If so, did you know that the police before ever pulling you over probably already had a suspicion you had a drink prior to driving?
-It's all part of the DWI detection process Texas police officers use to watch for drunk or drugged drivers.
+If so, did you know that the police before ever pulling you over probably suspected you of drinking prior to driving?
+It's all part of the DWI detection process Texas police officers are trained to use to watch for drunk or drugged drivers.
 Understanding what police officers look for can help you make informed decisions when you go out and have a drink with friends and family and then get behind the wheel to drive home.

-Doug Murphy, a Board Certified DWI defense lawyer and Board Certified criminal defense lawyer, can help you in these situations.
+Doug Murphy is a Board Certified DWI defense lawyer and Board Certified criminal defense lawyer who can help you in these situations.
 He possesses a deep understanding of the DWI Detection process in Texas and can review your case to identify problematic areas and challenge the process when applicable.
-Doug Murphy has received accolades and voted on by fellow lawyers as one of the best DWI lawyers in Houston and throughout Texas.
+Doug Murphy has received accolades and voted on by fellow lawyers as one of the best DWI lawyers in Houston, throughout Texas and was recently voted as 2021 Lawyer of the Year by Best Lawyers in America for his work in DWI Defense for the Houston area.

 What is the Texas DWI Detection process?